In this post, we will explore the negate function in C++ along with its syntax and sample illustrations.

 Program:

-Let us take an example to illustrate the negate function using unary operation in C++.
+Let's consider an example to demonstrate the usage of the negate function with unary operations in C++.

 #include <iostream>